Skip to content

 In terms of timing, a Reaction occurs immediately after its trigger, unless the specific description of the Reaction states otherwise.

-Cost: Each action requires using one of your available resources— Action, Bonus Action, or Reaction.
+Below is a list of common actions you can take.
+Each action requires using one of your available resources— Action, Bonus Action, or Reaction.
 To perform a specific action, you must have the appropriate resource available.
 For example, you cannot take the Attack action (which requires an Action) if you have already used your Action to take the Dash action.

 Attack

 The most common action to take in combat is the Attack action, whether you are swinging a sword, firing an arrow from a bow, or brawling with your fists.
 With this action, you make one melee or ranged attack.
-This action often requires you to make an attack roll against the target's AC.
+This action often requires you to make an Attack Roll against the target's AC.

 Certain features, such as the Extra Attack feature of the Fighter, allow you to make more than one attack with this action.